 c) The IFS does not account for the drifting of snow on the ground.
 Snow that drifts will of course be redistributed, and will also sublimate more readily.
 Both can act to reduce snow depths in reality in a way that is not captured in the IFS, and real 2m temperature errors again result via the feedback loop referred to in (b).

 d) Issues (a), (b) and (c) are compounded by a historical dearth of snow depth observations in this area which might have helped bring things back on track, and also by an IFS snow analysis scheme 'feature' that anyway excludes all observations above 1500m (the said area is around 4000m).
 NOAA's daily northern hemisphere snow cover analysis, that does have complete spatial coverage, and that the IFS does utilise, is also discounted in this particular region because of the altitude.
 The 1500m cut-off can help avoid problems in complex terrain, though could be improved by using instead a measure of sub-grid orography to incorporate data over high level plateaus.

 Understanding of the various factors contributing to this issue has improved markedly during 2018 through close monitoring at ECMWF.

-ERA5 will start to be used to initialise ECMWF re-forecasts in 2019.
+ERA5 started being used to initialise ECMWF re-forecasts in June 2019 (when cycle 46r1 went live).
 This will help alleviate issues relating to initialisation incompatibilities between re-forecasts and actual forecasts (mainly aspect a).